Self-Sufficient Food Bank – North Florida Farms

 Our extensive research into sustainable agriculture allows us to radically increase our produce yields while at the same time, use little resources (water, land, energy, fertilizer, labor, etc).

 This cost-efficient system allows us sell produce at an affordable price, pay our employees livable wages, and provide food assistance to those who desperately need it.
-Because we grow food in controlled greenhouse environments, we are able to provide food all year long and avoid the issues which plague most farms and community gardens.
+Our unique system allows us to avoid the common issues which plague most farms and community gardens.